theobald-software/helpcenter.theobald-software.github.io/includes/articles/how-to-import-an-sap-transport-request.md

 3. Double click on the import queue in which you want to load the transport request into.<br>
 ![SAP-Queues](../assets/images/articles/sap/sap-import-queues.png){:class="img-responsive"}
 4. Open the transport request selection dialog via **More > Extras > Other Requests > Add**.
 5. Select the transport request and confirm.
-If prompted, confirm the import.
+If prompted, confirm the import.<br>
 ![SAP-Queues](../assets/images/articles/sap/sap-import-queue.png){:class="img-responsive"}
 6. Select your transport request from the list and click **[Import Request]** (![Import icon](../assets/images/articles/sap/sap-import-requests.png){:style="display:inline"} icon).
 The window "Import Transport Request" opens.
 7. Enter the target client.